 \section{Discussion}

-In this work, we extended the diffusion model to 3D format for the automatic H\&N tumor segmentation based on 3D PET and CT volumes.
-Validations were conducted based on the publicly available HECKTOR 2021 dataset, which included over two hundred cases from various centers worldwide.
-Quantitative results showed that the proposed 3D diffusion model outperformed other reference models based on the U-Net and Transformer architectures (UNETR, Swin UNETR, and nnU-Net), achieving the best DSC and HD95 values.
-Furthermore, the proposed 3D diffusion model achieved the best balance between sensitivity and specificity.
-Experiments were also conducted to compare the performance of the diffusion model in 2D and 3D formats, highlighting the effectiveness of extracting 3D features from 3D PET and CT volumes.
-Performance of the 3D diffusion model with dual-modality and single-modality inputs was also evaluated, which demonstrated the effectiveness of leveraging complementary information from different imaging modalities.
-Additionally, the comparison of uncertainty maps provided further evidence of the 3D diffusion model's capability in effectively reducing the stochasticity.
+In this work, we extended the diffusion model to 3D form for the automatic H\&N tumor segmentation based on 3D PET and CT volumes.
+Validations were conducted based on the publicly available HECKTOR 2021 dataset.
+Quantitative results showed that the proposed 3D diffusion model outperformed other reference models based on the U-Net and Transformer architectures (plain U-Net, UNETR, Swin UNETR, nnU-Net and Pengy U-Net), achieving the best DSC and HD95 values.
+Furthermore, the proposed 3D diffusion model achieved the best balance between false positive and false negative errors.
+Experiments were also conducted to compare the performances of the diffusion model in 2D and 3D forms, highlighting the effectiveness of extracting 3D features from 3D PET and CT volumes.
+Performances of the 3D diffusion model with dual-modality and single-modality inputs were also evaluated, which demonstrated the effectiveness of leveraging complementary information from different imaging modalities.
+Additionally, the comparison of uncertainty provided further evidence of the capability of 3D operation and dual-modality input in effectively reducing the stochasticity.